wdbm/InfoPeace/README.md

 The beginnings of a collection of ideas for societal-level defences against active disinformation campaigns and strategies or: How I learned to stop worrying and start a collaborative repository to try to address mind-hacking and consider development of Kōans for neo-fascists

+# Some broad ideas

+[*Generalized Network Dismantling*](https://www.wdbm.pro/6332ea7e-18aa-4f5d-9f6c-5203654296a2) suggests ideas that disrupt information networks.
+While the current generations of [adversarial examples](https://www.wdbm.pro/52dd98ab-161b-4879-91b4-5f8981832540) in the context of machine learning might not be applicable to individual humans, might they be applicable to networks of humans?
+How would generalized network dismantling techniques in social media be observed?
+How might they be combatted?

+There are many tools available in this context ranging from ethical to unethical.
+One class of tool is counter-disinformation.
+Another class of tool is deplatforming or node attenuation.

 # IPUUID4

 This is a simple general reference format that can be generated in the following way, perhaps as a `.bashrc` function: